sbslee/fuc/docs/cli.rst

    $ fuc bam_slice -h
    usage: fuc bam_slice [-h] [--no_index] input_bam region output_bam

-   This command will slice a BAM file.
+   This command will slice a SAM/BAM/CRAM file.
 By default, the command will create a accompanying index file (.bai) for the output BAM file.

    positional arguments:
      input_bam   input BAM file